Minh0511/Minh0511/README.md

 #### 🌱 Things I am currently working on:
-- Finish my Computer Science at University of Engineering and Technology, Vietnam National University.
+- Finish my Computer Science Degree at University of Engineering and Technology, Vietnam National University.
 - Honing my skill as a backend wev developer, after that, become a fullstack developer.
 - Studying about cloud computing